-|Average Size at Maturity||Moderate growing; reaches 10 to 18 in. tall, 24 to 36 in. wide.|
+|Mature Size||Moderate growing; reaches 10 to 18 in. tall, 24 to 36 in. wide.|

 |Design Ideas||A stylish small spreading groundcover for high profile parts of the garden.
 Use around porch and front entry to cloak slab edges and fill in under taller shrubs.
 Useful for foundation planting under very low windows that need vent of footing cover up.
 Insert into the front of mixed borders for unique form and tidy edges.
 A fine choice for small urban gardens where close up beauty of this little shrub will be most appreciated.
 Equally suited for pots and troughs as well as square boxes in modernistic compositions.|

 |Companion Plants||Podocarpus (Podocarpus macrophyllus); Heavenly Bamboo (Nandina); Russian Sage (Perovskia); Agapanthus (Agapanthus); Bottlebrush (Callistemon); Loropetalum (Loropetalum); Blue Oat Grass (Heliotrichon)|

 |Care||Provide average, acidic, loose, well-drained soil; does not tolerate heavy, wet soils.
 Thrives in cool coastal areas; shelter from harsh sun exposures in hotter regions.
 Water deeply, regularly in first growing season to establish an extensive root system.
 Fertilize in early spring.
 For a semi-formal appearance, prune annually after flowering.|

 We cannot currently ship this product to your zip code.

 No Retailers found within 50 miles of your zipcode